Stakljar/Tech-webshop-fullstack/README.md

 For starting MySQL server you will need to use parameters defined in connection.php file which is located inside server/db_conn directory and to setup database you will need to execute sql file that is located inside db directory called tech_webshop.sql.<br>

 Steps for database setup when using XAMPP:
-1. Download and install XAMPP from: https://www.apachefriends.org/download.html
+1. Download and run XAMPP installer from: https://www.apachefriends.org/download.html
 2. Open XAMPP Control Panel and enable Apache and MySQL
 3. Params for MySQL/MariaDB server will be automatically set to the ones specified in connection.php
 4. Click on Admin in MySQL section